Offer up a new definition for a higher level of employee engagement along with a pathway to get workers there

 This webcast outlines what the new benefits of engaged employees are and explain how a smarter recognition approach can drive the types of behaviors and outcomes that are more recognizable and relevant to executives.

 Cindy Ventrice, author and employee recognition expert, drives home the point that employee recognition from managers carries more weight and is perceived by employees as more meaningful.
-She goes on to explain that mangerial recognition is ...
+She goes on to explain that mangerial recognition is often ...

 Draw on Hay Group’s global employee opinion database and hear feedback from reward professionals that highlight how financial and non-financial elements of total rewards approaches influence employee engagement.